AntonVsound/kinect15inputsWek/README.md

-# kinect15inputsWek
+***EDIT Patch sends 12 inputs, instead of 15 that refers to the title.

-Kinect15Inputs
+Kinect12Inputs

 https://github.com/AntonVsound/kinect15inputsWek

-- Sends 15 features including x,y,z Left Hand (relative to the head), x,y,z Right Hand (relative to the head), accelerometer x,y for Left Hand, accelerometer x,y for Right Hand, dH for Distance between left and right hand, dF for Distance between left and right foot, x,y,z Head for x,y,z position.
+- Sends 12 features including x,y,z for Left Hand (relative to the head), x,y,z for Right Hand (relative to the head), accelerometer on x,y axis for Left Hand, accelerometer on  x,y for Right Hand, dH for Distance between left and right hand, dF for Distance between left and right foot.
 - Sends to port 6448 using /wek/inputs OSC messages

 -This patch was made in Max/Msp 7 (OS X Yosemite v 10.10.3).